trzewiczek/js-tutorial/README.md

 It looks ugly, I agree, but in reality we won't have too many occasions to use it.
 Most of our programs don't speak proper English, single quote is mostly string beginning or the end.

 ### Numbers
 Whenever we want to express some quantity JavaScript offers us another data type: `number`.
 Nice thing about JavaScript numbers is that it doesn't make much of a difference if it's an integer (e.g. `3`) or floating point number (e.g. `3.14`).
+The only thing we have to remember is that when typing floating point ones, we use `.` (_dot_) not `,` (_comma_).

-In JavaScript you can represent numbers in so many formats:
+Some will tell you that in JavaScript you can represent numbers not only as decimals (`3` or `3.14`) but as well in many other formats:

 ```javascript
 123e5